Jason Calacanis: Career

 Calacanis started his career in the 1990s as a reporter covering the internet industry in New York.

-Calacanis was founder and CEO of Rising Tide Studios, a media company that published print and online publications.
+Calacanis was the founder and CEO of Rising Tide Studios, a media company that published print and online publications.
 During the dot-com boom, Calacanis was active in New York's Silicon Alley community, and in 1996 began producing the Silicon Alley Reporter.
 Originally a 16-page photocopied newsletter, it eventually expanded into a 300-page magazine, with a sister publication called the Digital Coast Reporter for the West Coast.
 Calacanis' socializing earned him a nickname as the "yearbook editor" of the Silicon Alley community.
 The company also organized conferences in New York, Los Angeles, and San Francisco focused on the Internet, web, and New Media.

 Calacanis co-founded the blog network Weblogs, Inc. with Brian Alvey on September 24, 2003, and the startup was supported by an angel investment from Mark Cuban.

-Two years after inception, the Weblogs, Inc. blogs business was generating $1,000 a day just from AdSense.
+Two years after its inception, the Weblogs, Inc. blogs business was generating $1,000 a day from AdSense.
 Time Warner's America Online agreed to buy Weblogs, Inc. in October 2005 for $25–30 million.

 On November 16, 2006, TechCrunch reported that Calacanis had resigned from his position as CEO of Weblogs, Inc. and general manager of Netscape.
 Calacanis later confirmed this on his blog and the Gillmor Gang podcast.

 Calacanis joined Sequoia Capital, a venture capital firm, as an EIA (entrepreneur in action) in December, 2006, a position which he held until May, 2007.
 Through this program, Calacanis invested $25K in Travis Kalanick's company, Uber.
-The deal is now worth about $100 million.
+As of 2017 the investment was worth roughly $100 million.